zhjtwx/BATNet/README.md

 #### Note!
 We recommend using Ubuntu 22.04 or later for optimal compatibility and performance.

 ## Inference
-BAT-Net is a cascaded deep learning framework consisting of two sequential modules: an adipose tissue segmentation model and a brown adipose tissue (BAT) classification model.
+BATNet is a cascaded deep learning framework consisting of two sequential modules: an adipose tissue segmentation model and a brown adipose tissue (BAT) classification model.
 In this updated release, we have added a new unified inference script, bat_inf.py, which provides a streamlined and flexible interface for model deployment.
-The script supports multiple input formats and automatically selects the appropriate inference pipeline based on the provided data, making BAT-Net significantly easier to use for both end-to-end prediction and rapid evaluation of preprocessed cases.
+The script supports multiple input formats and automatically selects the appropriate inference pipeline based on the provided data, making BATNet significantly easier to use for both end-to-end prediction and rapid evaluation of preprocessed cases.

 ### Model Weights
 The model weights can be downloaded from Zenodo: